 Completion of a work trial

-On the completion of a work trial, a review meeting will be arranged with the redeployee and recruiting manager to feed back on the trial and identify any strengths, areas for development and training gaps.
-The employee may have a representative present at this meeting if they wish.
-Details of any discussion will be followed up in writing.
+On the completion of a work trial, the recruiting manager should arrange a review meeting with the redeployee to feed back on the trial and identify any strengths, areas for development and training gaps.
+The employee may have a representative present at this meeting.

 Successful redeployment work trial